Sashmika11/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this program prints in lowercase
+ this program prints in lower and upper case